gabssnake/kindaVim/README.md

     </a>
 </p>

-# APP CORE AND KINDAVIMENGINE CORE
+# APP CORE AND KINDAVIM ENGINE CORE

 this holds the source of the App Core and the kindaVim Engine Core. the rest of kindaVim is split into different packages, all open source: